Witiko/doctoral-thesis/main.md

 - In sections~\ref{sec:weighted-zone-scoring} and
-  \ref{sec:approximate-nearest-neighbor-search-accuracy}, I will describe our work in making fast approximate search techniques seem accurate for users.
+  \ref{sec:approximate-nearest-neighbor-search-accuracy}, I will describe our work in making fast approximate search techniques more accurate.

 ## Topological Math Representations for Accurate Math Information Retrieval
 \label{sec:topological-math-representations}